Estimated reading time: 5 minutes

 We’ve been growing heritage fruit for so many years that sometimes we take it for granted.
-So we appreciate the chance to see what we do through someone else’s eyes.
+So we were very surprised when someone wanted to put our fruit in their book!

-One spring some years ago we were fortunate to be visited by renowned garden designer and author Simon Rickard.
-He wanted to take photos for a book he was working on about heritage fruit, and our place fit the bill perfectly.
+We knew of renowned garden designer and author Simon Rickard and had long admired his work.
+He wanted to take photos for a book he was working on about heritage fruit, and our place ticked all his boxes.

 He was kind enough to drop us a line after the visit to share his reflections from the outside on the way we grow fruit.
 (Our orchard was still known as Mt Alexander Fruit Gardens at the time.)